 - Measure wind speed and direction before, during, and after the application.
-Always follow label information, but generally, wind speeds of 3 to 10 mph are preferable.
+Always follow label information, but generally, wind speeds between 3 and 10 mph are preferable.
 On a calm day with no wind, a temperature inversion (trapped layer of air) could result in the horizontal movement of pesticides.
 This is more common in early mornings and evenings.

 - Keep track of temperature and relative humidity.
 High temperatures and low relative humidity leads to more evaporation of pesticides.
 These vapors can travel long distances.